TheGoldenEye/cointracking_dpos/README.md

 `start` and `end` defines the time intervall

+`outputDir` is the directory where the csv files will be created

 In the `accounts` section you can define the delegate data and which coins you want to use.
 * If `use` is set to true, then the data for this coin are queried
 * `exch` defines the 'exchange' shown in cointracking, any value is possible